charlesbrandt/public/system/editors/emacs/emacs.md

 Settings and configurations accumulate over time.
 The ones I use are available in this directory.
 I'm aiming for something that works reasonably well with other editors.

-I've moved over to Ergo Emacs to keep cut-copy-paste operations in line with other editors.
+I like Ergo Emacs to keep cut-copy-paste operations in line with other editors.

-I've mapped the action key to alt-a
-Overlaps with Select-all on many applications, but for the rare times that I use select all, I don't mind calling it manually.
+I map the action key (typically ctrl-x) to alt-a Overlaps with Select-all on many applications, but for the rare times that I use select all, I don't mind calling it manually.

 ## Lisp